ablysher/readmemd/README.md

           i.
 Safe_mode off
           ii.
 Memory_limit 32M or more (Some pages with advanced feature may need upto 128M)

+## Setup on AWS

+Yo!Coach can be set up with t2.medium, however, will require upgradation once the number of users begin to increase.
+Our general recommendation is t2.large instance type.
+The configuration of various EC2 instances can be viewed at [AWS Instance Types](https://aws.amazon.com/ec2/instance-types/)

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.